jonnyg23/obsidian_devlog/KTS TODO.md

 ## DOING ⚙️

-- [ ] Check on NavList to make sure it renders the data table correctly with both refresh and clicking through from the main screen!
 - [ ] Fix "Other" so it shows all towers that don't have a top level model number.
+- [ ] Auto expand NavList to specified turbine & model number on page refresh

 ## Done